jhpyle/docassemble/_docs/config.md

 **docassemble** also has features, including [address autocomplete] and the [`map_of()`] function, which cause the user's web browser to call the Google API.
-For these features, you need to set up an API key and place it under the `google` directive as the `google maps api key`:
+For these features, you need to go into Google Cloud Console, enable the [Google Places API] (the "New" version), and create an API key for accessing this API.
+When you obtain the API key, place it under the `google` directive as the `google maps api key`:

 {% highlight yaml %}
 google:
-  google maps api key: YyFeyuE-36grDgEE34jETRy3WDjGerye0y-wrRb
+  google maps api key: YyFeyuE-36grDgEE34jETRy3WDjGerye0y-wrRb use places api new: True
 {% endhighlight %}

+Setting `use places api new: True` enables the use of the "New" [Google Places API], which all users should use or transition to in 2025.

 The [address autocomplete] and [`map_of()`] features require sharing the API key with the web browser, which means your API key is not